evertonmessias/icode/wp-content/plugins/fulltext-search/readme.txt

 8. Live Search widget example

 == Changelog ==

+= 1.48.150 =
+* Increased compatibility with PHP8.0+
+* Fixed 7 bugs with database access and deprecated code
+* Added hooks to add flexibility to remove/add specific shortcodes from the indexing

 = 1.47.148 =
 * Improved style/js loading code (thanks to @nextendweb !)